 Operating under increased stress for long durations adds tension to your muscles and joints.
 Take time out of your workday to focus on deep breathing and stretching.
 Do simple exercises targeting areas where you feel aches and pains.

 - Prepare Before Important Meetings, Assignments, and Presentations

 Prior preparation prevents poor performance.

 Staying ahead of the game helps improve your confidence that you’ve done all you can do when preparing for an important meeting, deadline, or presentation.
 Practice going through the motions and ensure you’ve completed due diligence well before the due date.

 You can relieve workplace anxiety by feeling confident you’ve done all you can.

 Rewarding yourself after a stressful day at work will give you something to look forward to and help your brain relax and wind down from the busy day.
 Take yourself out for a delicious cup of coffee or purchase something special.
 Rewarding yourself will help carry you through stressful situations at work and give you a sense of accomplishment.

 - Take a Day Off or Plan a Weekend Trip

-It’s always a great idea to take some personal time away from work.
-Taking a step back and asking for a day off is healthy and can be a crucial way to recharge.
+Taking some personal time away from work is always a great idea.
+Taking a step back and asking for a day off is healthy and can provide a crucial recharge.

 It’s common to feel burnt out and overworked, especially by the week’s end.
-Take time for yourself by planning a fun and relaxing weekend trip away from work emails.
+Take time by planning a fun and relaxing weekend away from work emails.